signum-network/CIPs/SIP/sip-47.md

 #### Multiple Subdomains

-As an account can have multiple subdomains (no fixed limit set), the resolver MUST resolve each referenced alias until he finds an alias with the matching `nm`  field.
+As an account can have multiple subdomains (no fixed limit set), the resolver MUST resolve each referenced alias until it finds an alias with a matching `nm` field.

 The search MUST stop if